CliffordAnderson/XQuery4Humanists/README.md

 *Hint: You'll probably want to use the functions [fn:tokenize](http://www.xqueryfunctions.com/xq/fn_tokenize.html) to split up your sentence into words and [fn:string-join](http://www.xqueryfunctions.com/xq/fn_string-join.html) to recompose your words into a sentence.*

 Ready to compare your expression?
-[Here's my go at it.](http://try-zorba.28.io/queries/xquery/viIDlwPueygREld7%2FOCE3n9AYEE%3D) [Gist](https://gist.github.com/CliffordAnderson/e75fd3e4e3e569a661cf)
+Here's my go at it...
+[Zorba](http://try-zorba.28.io/queries/xquery/viIDlwPueygREld7%2FOCE3n9AYEE%3D) and [Gist](https://gist.github.com/CliffordAnderson/e75fd3e4e3e569a661cf)

 ###Exercise #3